This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 If you’re looking for fun stops to bring your kids to, this is the most child-friendly station I found, with bright colors & drawings standing out on the light grey background.

 Akalla is the final stop at the north end of the Blue line, way out in the suburbs.
-It’s another station where the color pallette really helps brighten the underground location, with pastel yellows on the exposed rock.
+It’s another station where the color palette really helps brighten the underground location, with pastel yellows on the exposed rock.

 The theme of modern Sweden portrays various members of society, from workers to fathers taking care of children.
 If you’ve ever been to Coit Tower in San Francisco, you’ll recognize the parallels with the New Deal murals there.